borntofrappe/project-euler/021 - Amicable Numbers/README.md

 ## Wrap Up

 You can find the `amicableNumbers` function in the script bearing the same name.
-This is because, while providing the amicable numbers, the code does not solve the challenge.
-As with many problems before it, one last line of code is necessary, to add the amicable numbers together and complete the task of finding the sum of the selected few below the input `n`.
+This because, while providing the amicable numbers, the code does not solve the challenge.
+As with many problems before it, one last line of code is necessary to add the numbers together.

 ```js
 return numbers